- £12.99/m, €13.99/m, $16.99/m, ¥1800/m

 The Purchase Protection is only available to Plus, Premium and Metal users and offers theft and accident insurance coverage on things that were purchased with your Revolut account and are brand new and bought in the last year.
 For Metal, there’s a £10,000/year limit.

 Premium and Metal accounts offer the most competitive investing fees of all four plans.
 For cryptocurrencies, the exchange markup is 1.5% and for commodities 0.25%.
 You can buy, sell, and transfer your crypto to friends just like any other currency but you can’t transfer it to an outside crypto wallet and that is a dealbreaker for any serious crypto investor.
-Read more about the pros and cons of investing with Revolut in our article.

 - Budget and Analytics.
 This is a useful tool that will help you stay on your financial track by creating automatic categorisations, spending limits and real-time notifications.